andreasdominik/NNHelferlein.jl/docs/src/index.md

 as the functional API - in the Julia world we hesitate calling it an API, because at the end of the day all is just out-of-the-box Julia!
-Each model just needs a type able to store all parameters, a signature `model(x)` to compute a forward run and predict the result and a signature `model(x,y)` to calculate the loss.
+Each model just needs a type, able to store all parameters, a signature `model(x)` to compute a forward run and predict the result and a signature `model(x,y)` to calculate the loss.